-Does everyone have wisdom teeth and is it necessary to remove them?
-Have all these questions answered by the Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore.
+Does everyone have wisdom teeth and is it always necessary to remove them?
+The Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore (NDCS) answers.

 Continued from previous page.